9Tree/Aura/README.md

 #Aura
 ====

-A javascript framework implementing the latest ECMA5 technologies.
+A javascript object framework implementing the latest ECMA5 javascript technologies.

-It implements a similar **DOM selector ($)** as jQuery or Zepto.
-I implements a new **JS object ($$)** wrapper used for managing JS objects themselves (inheratance, events, etc).
+It implements a **JS object ($$)** wrapper used for managing JS objects themselves (inheratance, events, etc).

-The projects aims to be a top performance core framework for both web and mobile.
+The projects aims to provide large javascript applications and organisations with a compreensible methodology for javascript inheratance and object management.

-The framework is still under development and should **NOT BE USED for production environments** - we aim to have a stable release by the end of 2012.

 MIT License - http://copyfree.org/licenses/mit/license.txt